-Overall what you decide to carry will heavily influence how often you need to resupply, if you can carry 10 days of food then you wouldn’t need to resupply for 10 days.
+Overall, what you decide to carry will heavily influence how often you must resupply.
+If you can carry ten days of food, you wouldn’t need to resupply for ten days.

-There are loads of easy ways to resupply while out on the Appalachian Trail since it frequently passes within a few miles of numerous towns, making it easy to find a resupply opportunity.
+There are many easy ways to resupply while out on the Appalachian Trail since it frequently passes within a few miles of numerous towns, making it easy to find a resupply opportunity.